mangoleaphq/javascript-assignment/todo-app/README.md

 - Ability to edit and delete any todo Item
 - Ability to make a todo item as complete
 - List the completed Items
+- Persist these TODO Items in Notion through their [REST API](https://developers.notion.com/docs/getting-started)

 ## Bonus

-- Persist these TODO Items in Notion through their [REST API](https://developers.notion.com/docs/getting-started)
+- Unit test with any framework

 ## Tips